creator and lead teacher of aoip

 Mindy created her Art of Intuitive Photography classes and workshops in 2010.
 In her classes, she helps her students trust their intuition and creativity creating a fun and experiential approach to photography.

-Mindy has been a guest instructor at the New York Open Center, Idyllworks of Maine, the Galveston Art Center, the Viewfinder Center in Zürich, Switzerland, and has held workshops in Spain, Italy, Los Angeles, CA, Portland, OR, Fredericksburg, TX and Boston, MA.
+Mindy has been a guest instructor at the New York Open Center, Idyllworks of Maine, the Galveston Art Center, the Viewfinder Center in Zürich, Switzerland, and has held workshops in Portugal, Spain, Italy, Los Angeles, CA, Portland, OR, Fredericksburg, TX and Boston, MA.
 Mindy has also presented at B&H Event Space, appeared on Good Morning America with Deepak Chopra and NBC TV's Wednesday's Child, interviewed on BBC Capital News and Radio Free Joshua Tree, CA, and received TripAdvisor's Certificate of Excellence in 2015 and 2016.
 Mindy published her book Art of Intuitive Photography in 2016 and is the co-author of Photographers Squared: The Great American Shoot-out published in 2015.

 Before becoming an international fine art photographer in 2009, Mindy worked in the corporate world and lived in Luxembourg and did her MBA and worked in Switzerland.